danial-31/assignment_1_DAA/src/main/java/README.md

 MergeSort and QuickSort use cut-off for small arrays to reduce recursion depth.

-Metrics tracks time, depth, comparisons, and allocations.
+src.main.java.Metrics tracks time, depth, comparisons, and allocations.

 ClosestPair uses x/y split and strip scan by neighbors.